syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Dealing-with-selection-changed.md

 ---
 layout: post
 title: selection changed in Syncfusion Segmented control for Xamarin.Android
-description: Learn how to handle selection changed in Segmented control
+description: Learn how to notify the selection changes in Xamarin.Android SegmentedControl (SfSegmentedControl).
 platform: Xamarin.Android
 control: SegmentedControl
 documentation: ug
 ---

-# Selection changed
+# Notify the selection changes in SfSegmentedControl in Xamarin.Android

 The segmented control handles the Selection changed when there is a change from one segment item to another.
 It can be handled by two ways.